 As parents and humans, we were made to learn and grow.

-Changing your parenting now won’t be easy, but it will be easier than seeing the void that exists in your child’s self-esteem in their teen years.
+When it comes to tips on parenting a child with ADHD starting on a journey of positive parenting won’t be easy, but it will be easier than seeing the void that exists in your child’s self-esteem down the road in their teen years.

-It will be easier than seeing them attempt to fill this inner emptiness with material objects or addictions to marijuana, video games or fast food.
+It will be easier than seeing them attempt to fill an inner emptiness with material objects or addictions to marijuana, video games or fast food.